- Last Updated: 09 August 2021 09 August 2021

 Continuing Training and Education:

-Drivers and aides attended two 8-hour training session in August, before the start of the school year.
+Drivers and Aides attended two (2) 9-hour training sessions in August before the start of the school year.

-School Bus, Inc. is a member of the SDSTA (South Dakota School Transportation Association), MSBOA (Minnesota School Bus Operators Association), MCBOA (Minnesota Coach Bus Operators Association), UMA (United Motor Coach Association), NST A (National School Transportation Association), NAPT (National Association for Pupil Transportation), United States Chamber of Commerce, National Federation of Independent Businesses, Better Business Bureau, Sioux Falls Chamber of Commerce, Forward Sioux Falls, Sioux Falls Development Foundation and Sioux Falls Construction Committee.
+School Bus, Inc. is a member of the South Dakota School Transportation Association (SDSTA).
+Minnesota School Bus Operators Association (MSBOA), Minnesota Coach Bus Operators Association (MCBOA), United Motor Coach Association (UMA), American Bus Association (ABA), National School Transportation Association (NSTA), National Association for Pupil Transportation (NAPT), United States Chamber of Commerce, National Federation of Independent Businesses, Better Business Bureau, Sioux Falls Chamber of Commerce, Forward Sioux Falls, Sioux Falls Development Foundation and Sioux Falls Construction Committee.

-Chuck Hey is the past president of MSBOA and NSTA.
-Steve Hey is a past Board member of NSTA.
 Jim Shafer is currently the Treasurer of SDSTA.
-Jim continues to be involved with the State of South Dakota as a past member of the School Bus Rules, Construction, and Operations Review Committee.
-This review committee \Vas a result of the School Bus National Minimum Safety Standards Conference held in Warrensburg, Missouri.
-This conference is held once every five years and was attended by Chuck Hey and Jim Shafer in 1985 and 1990.
+Jim continues, to be involved with the State of South Dakota as a past member of the School Bus Rules, Construction, and Operations Review Committee.
+This review committee was a result of the School Bus National Minimum Safety Standards Conference held in Warrensburg, Missouri.
+This conference is held once every five years and was attended by Jim Shafer in 1985 and 1990.
 Jim Shafer attended 1995, 2000, and the 2010 conference.
 Val Nardini attended the 2005 conference.
+SDSTA has sent attendees to this conference in 2015.
+2020 conference was canceled due to COVID concerns.
 Jim continues to work with the Department of Education concerning school bus rules and regulations.

 Why are School Buses Safe?